kingj5/iOSKit/README.md

 # IOSKit
 A declares implementation of many different classes for Xojo.
 This currently contains a large portion of my completed classes and will continue to grow as I create more classes.
 I have tried to create a demo of many of the classes, however still more do not yet have a demo.

+## Warning about Xojo Version
+Please use this version of iOSKit if you need to build with Xojo versions earlier than 2020r2 (when API2.0 was introduced for iOS).
+If you are using 2020r2 or later, please use the `master` branch which will support API2.0.

 ## Currently implemented classes
 By module they are contained in: